MohamedElaassal/MohamedElaassal/README.md

 <h1 align="center">Hi 👋, I'm Mohamed El aassal</h1>
-<h3 align="center">Future software engineer studying at the National School of Artificial Intelligence and Data Science, and a passionate individual with a keen interest in DevOps and web development from Morocco.</h3>
+<h3 align="center">Future software engineer student, and a passionate individual with a keen interest in DevOps and web development from Morocco.</h3>

-- 👨‍💻 All of my projects are available in private repositories

 - 📫 How to reach me **mohamedelaassal42@gmail.com**

 <h3 align="left">Languages and Tools:</h3>